weng218/cmsc320finalproject/README.md

 # cmsc320finalproject
+# Work in progress.
+Come back later for more!

 This is my final project for CMSC320.

-See more information in the README
+The question I asked was

+The dataset I worked on was

+The specifics of the dataset were as follows.